acids-ircam/nn_tilde/README.md

   </tr>
 </table>

+The attribute list and values are again **model dependant** and should retrieved in the documentation of the model.

 ## Buffer configuration

 Internally, `nn~` has a circular buffer mechanism that helps maintain a reasonable computational load.
 You can modify its size through the use of an additional integer after the method declaration, as shown below